andreasschrade/andreasschrade.github.com/about.md

 ---

 <h2>EN</h2>
-I am a backend and Android developer with over ten years of software development experience.
+I am a <strong>freelance Software Developer</strong> with over ten years of software development experience and an interest and strong background in Android and Java backend development.
 I have a passion for performant, robust and flexible applications.
 Former backend developer at one of Europe's largest electronic retailers and developer of an award-winning App.
 I like to share my knowledge by writing blog posts and articles for journals.

 I am looking for the next challenge.
 Any idea to discuss?